-During the general breakdown in law and order that has followed antifa rioters have taken advantage of the disorder to attack what many of their most fanatical activists consider to be the oldest enemy of their ideology, the Catholic Church.
+During the general breakdown in law and order that has followed, Antifa rioters have taken advantage of the disorder to attack what many of their most fanatical activists consider to be the oldest enemy of their ideology, the Catholic Church.
 Anarchist attacks on churches and Christians have risen in recent years.
-Last year three Catholic churches were firebombed days before the visit of Pope Francis prompting calls for calm from the left wing then-president Michelle Bachelet.
-Also last year a peaceful procession of Evangelical Christians participating in a “March for Jesus”.
-The event which included mothers with young children was pelted with rocks hurled by a mob of hundreds of black masked anarchists hospitalising a policeman and two of the marchers.
+Last year, three Catholic churches were firebombed days before the visit of Pope Francis, prompting calls for calm from the left-wing then-president Michelle Bachelet.
+Also last year, a peaceful procession of Evangelical Christians participating in a “March for Jesus” event, which included mothers with young children, was pelted with rocks hurled by a mob of hundreds of black-masked anarchists, hospitalising a policeman and two of the marchers.

 Anarchist violence against Christians is, of course, nothing new.
 During the Spanish Civil war (the only time Anarchists have ever come to power anywhere), the followers of this vile and destructive ideology were able to fully indulge their conspiracy theories.
 Anyone practicing their Christian faith was a target.
 The faithful were dragged from their houses by baying mobs, priests were murdered, monks tortured to death and nuns raped.

 But the one thing Anarchists loved more than anything else was burning churches.
 In the Anarchist stronghold of Barcelona during the civil war, only one church, Gaudí’s famous Sagrada Familia, managed to survive.
 Even then, they still broke in and desecrated the building in 1936, burning many of Gaudí’s original models and plans, meaning later building work has required guesswork.
 Thanks to the Anarchists, the iconic building of Barcelona will never match the vision of the master who designed it.